Local authoritative DNS on OpenBSD using dhcpd(8) and unbound(8)

 }

-Check that dhcpd is happy with the configuration.
-If there are no complaints, we can restart both daemons.
+Check that dhcpd accepts the configuration.
+If there are no complaints, restart both daemons.

 # dhcpd -n